St Mary Magdalene Church, Ickleton: History

 Dedicated to St Mary Magdalene, it is early Norman in date, built of rubble and flint with Barnack limestone dressings.
 It was originally dedicated to St Mary the Virgin but was later rededicated to Ickleton Priory's patron saint.
-Nicholas Pevsner wrote that the church's Norman interior "has few equals" in England and "is far too little known".
+Nikolaus Pevsner wrote that the church's Norman interior "has few equals" in England and "is far too little known".

-The church was built in the late 11th or early 12th century with a nave, chancel and central tower over the crossing between the two.
-The nave was built with a clerestory, round-arched west door, north and south aisles and a round-arched four-bay arcade between the nave and each aisle.
+The church was built in the late 11th or early 12th century with a nave, a chancel and a central tower over the crossing between the two.
+The nave was built with a clerestory, a round-arched west door, north and south aisles and a round-arched four-bay arcade between the nave and each aisle.
 Some of the columns are re-used Roman ones, each carved from a single stone.
 The others are Norman copies of the Roman work.
 Most of the original Norman features have survived the church's later enlargement and embellishment.

 Late in the 12th century a set of frescoes was painted in the nave, arranged in two tiers above the arcades.
 There are four scenes of Christ's Passion, and three paintings showing the martyrdoms of St Peter, St Andrew and St Lawrence.

 In the 13th century the crossing was given pointed Early English Gothic east and west arches, but their Norman responds were retained.
 The church has a south transept, the date of which is unknown.
 There used to be a north transept, making the church cruciform, but at some date it was demolished.
 The blocked north arch of the crossing remains as evidence.
 The north and south arches are late 13th or early 14th century.